GluuFederation/docs-ee-prod/docs/source/reference/cr-rotate.md

 ## Getting Metadata

 !!!
 Note
     Since the metadata scope is per node, this container must be deployed in each node.
-Use `mode=global` in Swarm Mode services or `DaemonSet` in Kubernetes.
+Use `DaemonSet` in Kubernetes.

 1. Set a predefined label on oxTrust container.

-    Example for Docker:

-    ```sh
-    docker run \
-        --label APP_NAME=oxtrust \
-        gluufederation/oxtrust:4.0.1_05
-    ```

-    Example for Kubernetes:

     ```yaml
     # oxtrust.yaml